stasel/WebRTC/README.md

 * No modifications are made to the source code or the output binaries.
 * The build process is open source using GitHub actions.
 * Dynamic framework (xcframework format) which contains multiple binaries for macOS and iOS.
-* Added support for extra encodings: VP9, H264, H265 (HEVC)
+* Added support for extra encodings: VP9, H264 and AV1.
+* H.265 / HEVC: the SDP negotiation and RTP packetization layer is compiled but WebRTC ships no HEVC encoder or decoder for Apple platforms.
 * dSYM files are included in case you need them.
-You can download them from the [releases page](https://github.com/stasel/WebRTC/releases).
+You can download them from the [releases page](https://github.com/stasel/WebRTC/releases). *(Available from version M152).*

 ## 📢 Requirements
 * iOS 12+